EvolvedWeb/evowc/README.md

   - ☐ #82 - Add error message output as component for transpile errors so they are visible.
   - ☐ #84 - Add hooks for router (`BeforeUnload`, `BeforeLoad`, `AfterLoad`, `Guard`, and possibly others).
   - ☐ #86 - Look at path-to-regexp project to replace our internal code.
+  - ☐ #91 - Support basic expressions in an event handler enhancement
+  - ☐ #93 - Support basic expressions in $if, $switch and interpolation rendering enhancement
   - ☐ Add `EvoState` support for React.
   - ☐ Add `EvoState` support for Angular.
   - ☐ Finish online editor/tester.